JeongHan-Bae/jh_cp/README.md

 ## Overview

-`jh_cp` is a command-line utility for copying files and directories while respecting customizable ignore rules.
+`jh_cp` is a lightweight, cross-platform command-line utility for copying files and directories while respecting customizable ignore rules.
 The tool allows for the exclusion of specific file types or directories from being copied, making it especially useful for tasks like backup or file synchronization.
 Additionally, it offers functionality to manage the `.cp_ignore` file and provides flexible rules for different environments.

 ### Features